Ryan Hanigan: Colorado Rockies

+San Francisco Giants

 On February 12, 2018, Hanigan signed a minor league deal with the Cleveland Indians.
 He was released on March 19.
 On May 6, 2018, Hanigan signed a minor league deal with the San Francisco Giants.
 He was released on July 24, 2018.

+Managerial career

+In March 2024, the Williamsport Crosscutters hired Hanigan to be their manager during the 2024 MLB Draft League Season.

 Personal life

 Hanigan currently resides in Hollis, New Hampshire.
 Together with Stephen Blanco, they breed Australian Shepherds, His Australian shepherd won a Best in Breed award at the 2014 Westminster Kennel Club Dog Show.